gblazquez/bowshockpy/docs/source/user_guide/inputparams.rst

 *verbose* (bolean)
-    Set True to verbose messages about the computation
+    Set True to verbose messages about the computation.

 Observer parameters